Allure GitHub Action Allure 3

 The action posts a comment like this:

-If you have multiple reports set up in your configuration (for example one general report and one dashboard report), you'll get a separate table row for each report.
+If you have multiple reports set up (for example one general report and one dashboard report), you'll get a separate table row for each report.
+The action scans report-directory recursively for all summary.json files.

 Quality Gate Check